-- Concerns with regard for safeguarding and safety of children travelling to school if used as a probation/bail hostel. - Concern regarding how the HMO will be operated will there be a caretaker on site. - Lack of privacy due to lack of security fencing therefore residents could access neighbouring gardens. - Unsuitable site for the proposed use. - Concern with regard to antisocial behaviour, vandalism and trespassing. - Noise issues from 15-30 people in the garden. - Concern that it may be a halfway house how will tenants be controlled. - HMO's attract a transient population. - Generation of crime. - Small size of bedrooms and lack of communal space will encourage people to spend time outside. - What license constraints would be attached and who is responsible for managing noise issues.
+- Concerns with regard for safeguarding and safety of children travelling to school if used as a probation/bail hostel. - Concern regarding how the HMO will be operated will there be a caretaker on site. - Unsuitable site for the proposed use. - Overlooking of neighbours as a result of the extension. - Concern with regard to antisocial behaviour, vandalism and trespassing. - Noise issues from 15-30 people in the garden. - Concern that it may be a halfway house how will tenants be controlled. - HMO's attract a transient population. - Generation of crime and concerns about safety and security of the area. - What license constraints would be attached and who is responsible for managing noise issues. - Loss of privacy to neighbours